Little Rock officer-involved shooting under investigation

 MEMPHIS, Tenn. — Law enforcement from Little Rock, Arkansas said in a press release Saturday they are investigating after an armed incident over the weekend lead to an officer involved shooting.

+The mayor said in Saturday’s press release, “This is in an unprecedented situation because it involves our chief of police.
+In our ongoing efforts to remain accountable, clear and transparent, we have asked the Arkansas State Police to investigate both incidents, and they have agreed.”

+Mayor Scott said Assistant Chief Crystal Hawkins is now acting Chief of Police.

-Arkansas State Police said that around 9 PM a Little Rock officer witnessed a fight outside a crowded gas station convenience store.
+Arkansas State Police said that around 9 PM Chief Humphrey witnessed a fight outside a crowded gas station convenience store.

-Police said that as the officer responded, a man identified as Taz Hayes fired a shot into the disturbance and left one person critically wounded.
+Police said that as he responded, a man identified as Taz Hayes fired a shot into the disturbance and left one person critically wounded.

-According to the press release, the officer then fired his pistol at Hayes.
-However, Hayes was not injured and taken into custody.
+According to the press release, Chief Humphrey then fired his pistol at Hayes.
+However, Hayes was not injured and was taken into custody.

 Police said they are collecting evidence from the scene, including a bullet recovered from inside a vehicle, to determine if that was the shot fired by the officer.